OpenSCAD

 OpenSCAD is a free software application for creating solid 3D computer-aided design (CAD) objects.
 It is a script-only based modeller that uses its own description language; the 3D preview can be manipulated interactively, but cannot be interactively modified in 3D.
 Instead, an OpenSCAD script specifies geometric primitives (such as spheres, boxes, cylinders, etc.) and defines how they are modified and combined (for instance by intersection, difference, envelope combination, or Minkowski sums) to render a 3D model.
 As such, the program performs constructive solid geometry (CSG).
 OpenSCAD is available for Windows, Linux, and macOS.

+Overview

+Scripting language

+OpenSCAD uses a custom scripting language to produce 3D graphics.
+The scripting language supports functional programming, parametrized modularization and reuse, and mathematical computation.
+Variables are scoped, but within each scope are immutable.

 Previewing

 For fast previewing of models using z-buffering, OpenSCAD employs OpenCSG and OpenGL.

 The 3D model position can be interactively manipulated in the view with a mouse similarly to other 3D modellers.
 It is also possible to define a default "camera" position in the script.

 Part colors can be defined in the 3D view (including transparency).

 Preview is relatively fast and allows interactive modifications while modifying the script.

 The model renderer takes into account lighting, but the lighting source is not modifiable.